SteinsGate255/sort-names/README.md

 git clone https://github.com/SteinsGate255/sort-names.git
 2. Open the solution in Visual Studio or your preferred C# IDE.
 3. Build the solution to ensure all dependencies are resolved.
-4. Navigate to the path name-sorter\name-sorter\bin\Debug\net8.0 to access the name-sorter application exe
+4. Navigate to the path containing the name-sorter application exe
 5. Add/Replace the unsorted-names-list.txt in this path.
 6. Run the application from this path on the terminal as such: .\name-sorter .\unsorted-names-list.txt
 7. The sorted list of names will be displayed in the console and written to a file named sorted-names-list.txt.